 There are no right or wrong things to include with the peg dolls and play dough but I went for a selection of wintry looking resources.
 It goes without saying to think carefully about the age group that this is aimed for and resource appropriately.
 Due to the small parts in ours I wouldn't gift this to a child under 3.
 I let my daughter play with it under close supervision but really for a child under 3 I would omit or replace some of the things.

-If you choose to buy the trees through the link below a word of caution that they do tend to shed quite a bit.
+If you choose to buy the trees a word of caution that they do tend to shed quite a bit.
 That's not a big problem with the silver ones as it just makes the play dough glittery but the green sisal trees might not be so forgiving.
 An alternative option is to buy mini wooden trees.
 Leave them natural or paint them in white or silver and they'd look lovely with this kit.

 Whilst the PlayTRAY will preserve your play dough for awhile I recommend wrapping it in some clingfilm first or pop it in the TRAY at the last minute to make sure it is still fresh.